 Faith Formation Through Continuing Education

 The St. Macrina Orthodox Institute for Diakonia and Catechesis of the Diocese of the Midwest guides local parishes and Deaneries within the diocese in setting up high quality, rigorous continuing education programs to train men and women to assist in parish and deanery ministries.

-The St. Macrina Orthodox Institute fulfills the dream of Archbishop Job of blessed memory, to expand Orthodox educational opportunities at home for those who, with good reason, cannot go off to seminary to seek an intensive vocational formation in the faith.
+The St. Macrina Orthodox Institute advances the vision of the ever-memorable Archbishop Job to expand Orthodox educational opportunities at home for those who, with good reason, cannot go relocate to residential school of theology to pursue intensive study in the faith.
 We take very seriously the students’ connection with the local parish and the Diocese, and are happy to provide them education where they are.

-If there are no local instructors, the Saint Macrina Institute is willing to provide ongoing education, support, and resources to clergy or lay instructors who may be interested in embarking on a process of continuing education in specific areas of theology and practice, so that they in turn can teach the students.
+If there are no local instructors, the Institute is willing to provide ongoing education, support, and resources to clergy or lay instructors who may be interested in embarking on a process of continuing education in specific areas of theology and practice, so that they in turn can teach the students.
 The Institute can also arrange for opportunities for distance learning, and on some occasions send instructors from other locations to teach classes.
-Instruction is arranged as a cooperative effort between the diocesan St. Macrina Institute and local instructors and cohorts of students.
-Each local program may have some different emphases and meet different needs, approved by and accountable to the diocesan St. Macrina Institute.
+Instruction is arranged as a cooperative effort between the Institute, local instructors, and student cohorts.
+Each local program may have some different emphases and meet different needs, but always approved by and accountable to the St. Macrina Institute.

 Cycle of Courses